gousiosg/homepage/_posts/2018-10-3-Introducing-Fasten.md

 * A [recent study](https://queue.acm.org/detail.cfm?id=3205288) by Lauinger et al. found that 1 out of 3 top sites uses at least one library with a known vulnerability.

 The list goes on.
-Package management, and its repercussions, is a topic that affects the daily lives of millions of developers, but it has only received moderate attention from researchers.
+Package management, and its repercussions, is a topic that affects the daily lives of millions of developers and users, but it has only received moderate attention from researchers.

 Last spring, I led a group of 7 partners towards the submission of a project proposal to the H2020-ICT-18 call.
-Then, in August, we were in for a very pleasant surprise: the EC granted our consortium a significant amount of money to make package management more intelligent!
+Then, in August, we learned that the European Commission granted our consortium a significant amount of money to make package management more intelligent!

 The core idea behind FASTEN is really simple: _instead of analyzing dependencies